yukijina/yukijina.github.io/_posts/2018-12-08-set_a_counter_in_ruby_loops.markdown

 My question was "should I write a counter before or after `puts` message? "

-Well.. it depends or doen't matter. <br>
+Well.. it depends or doesn't matter. <br>
 But it made me confused.

 At the end of challenge, I found both ways worked so I kept going.